 You have stated that you wish to take medication every day in order to reduce your risk of having herpes outbreaks and spreading the virus (to your sexual partners).
 This is known as “suppressive treatment.”
 The medication you have been prescribed is Acyclovir, which you are to take 1/2 Tablet 2 times each day (morning and evening).

 If you notice the initial signs of an outbreak while taking this medication, you are to double your dose (to 1 Tablet 2 times a day) for 5 days (only).
 Signs include pain, burning and/or tingling in your genital and/or mouth area, or any sores, blisters and/or ulcers.
 Remember, if started immediately upon noticing initial signs, this can reduce the duration and/or intensity of the outbreak.

-You will automatically be sent a refill every 90 days (subject to a refill visit to help screen for side effects).
+[Subscription customers only] You will automatically be sent a refill every 90 days (subject to a refill visit to help screen for side effects).
 However, you may request a refill early by logging into your Account (Subscriptions > Next Refill).
 If you placed a one-time order, please order again as normal.

 If your symptoms aren't getting better after you start taking the medicine or if you develop new or worsening symptoms such as fever, chills, nausea, vomiting, or pain, you should see a doctor in-person and call or message us immediately.

 This medicine contains the following active ingredients.
 If you are allergic to any of these components, similar components, or any of the others components listed in the manufacturer's pamphlet do not take it and call or message us immediately.

 This medicine may cause an allergic reaction if you are allergic to similar medicines or components.
 If you are allergic to any of the following please stop the medicine and call or message us or see your doctor in-person.